Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 Infinity Jewelry Making Materials for Necklaces and Bracelets

-You will need the beads and bead stringing materials listed below to make infinity necklaces and stretch bracelets without a clasp.
-When making a bracelet, you must use stretch floss or an elastic cord.
-Otherwise, you will not be able to remove the bracelet craft once it is tied around someone’s wrist.
+Gather your favorite beads and bead-stringing materials from the recommendations below to make infinity necklaces and stretch bracelets without a clasp.
+If you are making an infinity bracelet, you must use stretch floss or an elastic cord.
+Otherwise, you will not be able to remove the beaded bracelet craft once it is tied around someone’s wrist.

-DIY bracelets made with elastic cord make it possible to take the bracelet off and on once it is finished.
-In other words, you can not use a monofilament line or beading thread to make bracelets unless you will be adding a clasp to the bracelet craft.
-But elastic bracelets made with stretch magic cord don’t need a clasp.
+DIY bracelets made with elastic cord are easy to put on and take off because they easily stretch to fit over the hand and sit easily on the wrist.
+You cannot use monofilament line or beading thread to make bracelets without adding a clasp.
+However, elastic bracelets made with stretch magic cord don’t need a clasp.
+You can cover the knot with a crimp cover for a more polished finish if desired.

 - Beading scissors